The Christmas Jigsaw

 When you open the box of such a jigsaw, it can seem very daunting, looking at so many small pieces.
 The picture on the box may be a beautiful scene.
 But the open box full of 1000 small jumbled pieces gives no impression of the picture as a whole.
 Motivation is important with such a jigsaw.
 Something must make you want to spend hours piecing all those small pieces together.
 Admittedly there are some years when the Christmas puzzle is abandoned before completion, and ends up back in its box, gathering dust on a shelf.
 Next Christmas approaches, and last year's puzzle is given to the charity shop, having never been fully solved.

 The Christmas jigsaw reminds me of the end time puzzle.
 As we look at the new heaven and new earth at the end of the bible in Revelation 21-22, we see a glorious scene, a fantastic ending to the history of this world as we know it.
 In another sense, it is an incomplete picture.
 If we want to understand how it comes about and the circumstances that precede it, we have to trawl through the bible to find all the prophetic pieces and then try to piece them together.
-Even then, doing so raises many questions that scholars have debated over for millennia.
+Even then, doing so raises many questions that scholars have debated for millennia.
 It is easy to see why most Christians abandon the task, and it is left on the shelf like the Christmas puzzle.
-Instead, we satisfy ourselves with a superficial understanding of future events, and that it will somehow all pan out correctly in the end.
+Instead, we satisfy ourselves with a superficial understanding of future events, and assume that it will somehow all pan out okay in the end.

 But there are some years when we do complete the Christmas puzzle.
 As well as time and motivation, such a puzzle requires strategy.
 Firstly, you might spread the pieces out on a large table and turn them all face up.
 You need to be able to see each one, not just piles of pieces.
 Secondly, you need to start sorting the pieces into groups.
 The most important group is that of all the edge pieces.
 If you can complete the outer frame using the edge pieces, the rest of the jigsaw then fits within this framework.
 After the edge pieces, you might group pieces with similar colours, and then piece together clusters that fit somewhere within the outer framework.
 Thirdly, you refer frequently to the picture on the box.
 It is there as your guide, giving you an overview of the whole picture.
 Fourthly, you engage in a process of trial-and-error.
 You must be ready to try pieces in different positions, with different orientations.
 Some pieces may, for a time, seem to fit in one place, but later you realise they perhaps fit elsewhere.
-You must be prepared to admit that some of your earlier assumptions were wrong and to make changes.
+You must be prepared to admit that some of your earlier assumptions were wrong and be willing to make changes.
 It can be frustrating to admit that a piece you thought you had placed correctly is actually wrong.
 But be prepared to move it.